 You bought the home of your dreams and now it is time to make the big move.
 For some, at this point, is where the chaos begins.
-They haven’t prepared for the move, put in change of address at the post office, called the utility companies, started to pack anything.
-Possible not even so much of a preparation as weeding out the “junk” that we all have acquired through the years, whether it was garage sale, hand me downs, auctions, flea markets or happy holiday presents that haven’t seen the light of day in 10 years.
+They haven’t prepared for the move, put in a change of address at the post office, called the utility companies, and started to pack anything.
+Possibly not even so much of preparation as weeding out the “junk” that we all have acquired through the years, whether it was garage sales, hand-me-downs, auctions, flea markets or happy holiday presents that haven’t seen the light of day in 10 years.
 This is a formula for a potentially very stressful time for all that are involved.
 Let’s figure out a plan of action to prepare for this in advance and save lots of time, money, and strain on our nerves...[more]

 Moving and Children

 Our children should be a major focus and concern when preparing to start looking for a home to buy.
 Whether you are moving with children across town or to the next state, children will need your help making the move easier for them.